MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/change-nameservers-at-ovh.md

     ![OVH login](../media/1424cc15-720d-49d1-b99b-8ba63b216238.png)

-2. Under **Domains**, choose the name of the domain that you want edit.
+2. Under **Domains**, select the name of the domain that you want edit.

 3. Under the **DNS servers** tab, you'll see your current NS servers.
 By default, they are something like:  *ns108.ovh.net*  and  *dns108.ovh.net*.